Sharaal/sql-pg/README.md

 ## More

-Available Tag Helpers, Nested Queries, Transaction, Writing Tag Helpers, Migrations, Syntax Highlighting in Atom...
+Alternative initialization, available Tag Helpers, Nested Queries, Transaction, Writing Tag Helpers, Migrations, Syntax Highlighting in Atom...
 All additional documentation can be found in the [Wiki](https://github.com/Sharaal/sql-pg/wiki).

 ## Contact